 2018-2019 Flu Season

 Flu season typically begins in early January, but an early season is possible.
-Last year, for example, the flu season began in December in Massachusetts.
+Last year, the flu season began in December in Massachusetts.
+This year, Massachusetts reported cases of the flu as early as September.
 It is too soon to predict how severe this season will be, but one thing scientists do know - getting vaccinated is your best protection.

 When should I get vaccinated?